microsoft/call-center-ai/README.md

 Also, a public file server is needed to host the audio files.

 For this, you can use Azure Blob Storage.
-In that case, content of the project folder `resources` requires to be uploaded to the public container of the storage account.
+In that case, content of the project folder `$web` requires to be uploaded to the public container of the storage account.

 ### Run